 Alcohol & Drug Rehab Centers in Lowell, Massachusetts

 Substance use disorder affects people of all walks of life in Massachusetts.
-People of all ages, genders and backgrounds seek treatment each year.
 In Lowell, heroin is the most commonly abused drug, surpassing even alcohol, which is widespread and easy to access.
-Other legal opioids such as prescription painkillers, marijuana and cocaine are also common primary substances of use.
+Other legal opioids such as prescription painkillers, marijuana, and cocaine are also common primary substances of use.

 Lowell Residential Treatment Programs

-Inpatient drug rehabs in Lowell, MA are intense, and they are ideal for people with serious long-term problems with substance misuse.
+Inpatient drug rehabs in Lowell, MA are intense, and they are ideal for people with serious long-term substance misuse problems.
 Because you stay at the alcohol and drug rehab full-time, you are cut off from negative influences in your life that drive your problem.
 During your stay, you learn new patterns and habits to help you lead a sober lifestyle.
 You also attend regular therapy sessions to help get to the bottom of the emotions that drive your substance abuse.
-Extras such as nutritional planning workshops, yoga classes and meditation sessions can help you find balance in your life.
+Extras such as nutritional planning workshops, yoga classes, and meditation sessions can help you find balance in your life.